 We assumed that the NFI survey gives a distribution of all the non FC/NRW forest area for a base year of 2011, and the SCDB gives a distribution of all the FC/NRW forest area for a base year of 2014.

 The main NFI survey includes areas of woodland >0.5 ha.
 An adjustment was made to the areas of woodland to account for woods between 0.1 ha and 0.5 ha.
-For England and Wales, the estimates are derived from a calibration of tree cover plotted in the National Tree Map (NTM)

-product across England and Wales6, using a comparison of manual photographic interpretation with the NTM product within a sample of 1 km square tiles.
+For England and Wales, the estimates are derived from a calibration of tree cover plotted in the National Tree Map (NTM) product across England and Wales6, using a comparison of manual photographic interpretation with the NTM product within a sample of 1 km square tiles.
 For Scotland, the estimates are derived from a direct evaluation of polygons in the map constructed for the Native Woodlands of Scotland Survey (NWSS)7, which mapped all woodland polygons in Scotland down to 0.1 hectares in size by photographic interpretation.
-The areas of small woods used in this inventory were based data published in 2017 by the Forestry Commission in the report "Tree cover outside woodland in Great Britain"8.
+The areas of small woods used in this inventory were based on data published in 2017 by the Forestry Commission in the report "Tree cover outside woodland in Great Britain"8.

 An algorithm was used to obtain the area of woodland afforested each year by removing the area of felling from the age class distribution.
 The species were then allocated to this "residual distribution' by starting in the base year and allocating the shortest rotations first.
 The planting years for all restocked woodland are assigned by the algorithm to give two rotations of the same length as the assigned rotation, and are thus notional.
-This approach was undertaken to spin up the model in terms of soil and litter.
+This approach was undertaken to spin up the model in terms of soil and litter in order to reach a state consistent with land that has been forest for a long period.
 This algorithm will be described in detail in the same technical report as the description of allocation of the management of forests.